FISHER Family History, Part I

 Sarah (White) Fisher died 7 years later on May 13, 1886, in Monroe County, Iowa.
 She was 69 years old.

 1A.
 Samuel Martin Fisher was born in Pennsylvania in 1815.
-He married Rhuphema in Hancock County, Indiana about 1835 and had six children and later married his brother's widow, Sophia Pritchard, and had another three children:
+He married Rhuphema in Hancock County, Indiana about 1835 and had six children.
+A few months after Rhuphema's death, Samuel remarried to his brother's widow, Sophia Pritchard.
+Sophia died a year and a half later and then Samuel remarried to Nancy P. Carter a few months after that.

 |1A1.||George W. Fisher||16 Feb 1837||4 May 1902||(65)|